vliz-be-opsci/KH_kgap_demo/README.md

 ```
 .$ cp dotenv-example .env             # make sure you have an .env file
-.$ docker-compose build  # use docker to build the services
+.$ docker compose build  # use docker to build the services
 ```
 3. Start up services
 ```